- 1 Introduction

 Frequently Asked Questions

-Anybody, it's an open championship.
-It is aimed at university engineering students from all over Spain (undergraduate, master, doctorate...) but is open to any participant.
+- Anybody, it's an open competition.
+It is mainly aimed at university engineering students from all over the world (undergraduate, master, PhD) but it is open to anybody.

-Can I use other middleware to access the air robot?
+- May I use other middleware or language to program the drone?

-Not for the championship, no. Beyond the championship, use whatever you want :-).
-To make the comparison fair all participants will use the same version of the Gazebo simulator and the same version of JdeRobot middleware.
-In fact they have to deliver their code in a MyAlgorithms.py file that is tested inside the cat.py component of JdeRobot-Academy.
+- Not for this competition.
+Beyond the championship, use whatever you want :-).
+To make the comparison all participants fair they will use the same version of the Gazebo simulator, Python language and the same JdeRobot-Academy WebIDE.